uw-cmg/MAST/MAST/doc/source/3_1_1_structure.rst

 **lattice**: The lattice subsection specifies lattice basis vectors on a cartesian coordinate system.

 **elementmap**: The elementmap subsection allows you to create a generic lattice and interchange other elements onto it.
-This is useful when looping over other elements (discussed later).
+This is useful when looping over other elements (discussed in :doc:`3_0_inputfile`).

 The elementmap subsection works in conjunction with the coordinates subsection.